Updated 18 June 2022

 Udixi Transparent Glitter

-As Borealis emulations go, these honestly aren’t very stunning, as the dice themselves are cloudy, tend to have visible bubbles.
-The die has to hit exactly the right angle in order to see the glitter at all, and in my humble opinion, the Harry Potter inspired wizard font and silver ink doesn’t help.
+As Borealis dupes go, these aren’t all that stunning.
+The dice are cloudy and tend to have visible bubbles.
+The die has to hit exactly the right angle in order to see the glitter at all, and in my opinion, the wizard font and silver ink doesn’t help.

 Chessex Borealis Icicle